Eat Less Red Meat

-- Yes to fish on Tuesday through Sunday!
+- Say yes to fish on Tuesday through Sunday!
 Wild Alaskan salmon is one of the most nutritious—high in omega-3s and fairly low in mercury, as are sardines and anchovies.
 Generally smaller fish are lower in mercury and often more sustainably caught, so keep that in mind.

-- Veggie burgers and veggie bacon are fine, but make sure to check the label for quality ingredients—meat substitutes tend to be highly processed so opt to make your own, or try a lower-processed, organic option like Amy’s California Veggie Burger, Hilary’s, or Qrunch.
+- Veggie burgers and veggie bacon are fine but make sure to check the label for quality ingredients.
+Meat substitutes tend to be highly processed so opt to make your own using beans or lentils, or try a lower-processed like organic Amy’s California Veggie Burger, Hilary’s, or Qrunch.

 Why This Is A Good Idea

-- Check in whenever you a) consciously avoid meat or meat products by making a checkmark on the check-in screen, or b) consume meat or meat products by using a slip (aka free pass) on the check-in screen.
-If you realize you’ve made it the entire day without any meat or meat products, check-in by making a checkmark at the end of the day.
+- Check IN Whenever you a) consciously eat less red meat or made a substitution, by making a check mark on the check-in screen, or b) consume red meat or meat products by using a slip (aka free pass) on the check-in screen.
+If you realize you’ve made it the entire day without any red meat or red meat products, check-in by making a check mark at the end of the day.